slatedocs/slate/source/includes/_accepting-payments.md

 1. **Accept and disburse money in a real time manner** - By integrating to this API, you will get end-to-end solutions from receive to disburse money.
 All in real time manner.
 Note : Some payment methods have H+1 or H+2 settlement period.
 You have to keep some balance to cater the settlement from the payment methods.
 1. **You can select Payment Link or VA to receive money** - See Payment Link or Virtual Account for more information.
 More channels are coming soon.
 Note : Payment Routing only allows closed amount type.
 1. **Transaction tracking and monitoring capability** - You can track all payment routing transactions details through our callback or the OY! dashboard.
-You will receive callbacks two times, for the receive money part and for the disburse money part.
+You will receive callbacks two times, once we have succesfully receive money and once we have successfully disburse money.

 ### Use Cases